Capital Cost Allowance (CCA) Guide for Canadian Freelancers

 1. Understanding Your Asset Classes

 The CRA groups capital assets into specific “Classes.”
-Each Class has its own fixed annual depreciation percentage (calculated using the declining balance method):
+Each Class has its own fixed annual depreciation percentage (calculated using the declining balance method).
+The examples below cover the most common cases for freelancers.
+The exact class for a given asset can depend on specifics, so confirm with an accountant if you are unsure:

 Class 50: Computer Hardware & Systems Software (55%)